MrGiovanni/MICCAI2020/README.md

 * [x] Difficulty-aware Meta-learning for Rare Disease Diagnosis

     - Speaker: Xiaomeng Li
     - Train a model on common diseases and test it on rare diseases.
 How many predictions does the model output?
 Equal to # of common diseases or equal to # of (common and rare diseases)?
     - Not sure why use meta-learning instead of transfer learning.
 What is the fundamental benefits?
     - Difficult-aware: use difficult as weight of loss, larger weights for difficult and smaller weights for easy tasks.
 But normal backpropagation can automatically do this: difficult batch have higher loss (contribute more on weight updates) and easy batches have lower loss (contribute less).
 What is the reason to enhance this difference?

+* [x] Cascaded Robust Learning at Imperfect Labels for Chest X-ray Segmentation

+- Speaker: Xue Cheng

 ## Area chair duty: Prepare questions for individual paper in sessions